 The Basic Three-Step Process

-Appraisal systems vary both by organization and by the level of the employee being evaluated, but as you can see in Figure 11.8, it’s generally a three-step process:
+Appraisal systems vary both by organization and by the level of the employee being evaluated, but as you can see in the Figure below it’s generally a three-step process:

 - Before managers can measure performance, they must set goals and performance expectations and specify the criteria (such as quality of work, quantity of work, dependability, initiative) that they’ll use to measure performance.